THE ULTIMATE GUIDE TO SILVERFISH

 Professional silverfish prevention

-With the ability to hide away and lay eggs, and a lifespan of around 6 years, silverfish can be tricky to manage.
+With the ability to hide away and lay eggs, and a lifespan of around six years, silverfish can be tricky to manage.
 If needed, we offer ongoing pest control to ensure that your home or business stays silverfish-free for the long term.

 Our technicians will always begin by conducting a thorough inspection to identify possible entry points and nesting areas.